wilburc/wilburc.github.io/_posts/2016-02-19-literally-the-worst.md

 ---
 layout: post
 title:  Literally the worst.
-intro:  A rant — with screenshots!
+intro:  a rant—with screenshots!
 ---

-Few things on the internet really annoy me — but those that do, make me want to cry over their designer’s keyboards so they can never violate a user’s sanity ever again.
+Few things on the internet really annoy me—but those that do, make me want to cry over their designer’s keyboards so they can never violate a user’s sanity ever again.

 <img src="/files/2_19_post_password_pic.png" data-action="zoom">